CHRIS ANDERSON HOME WORKS ESSAY INTERVIEW BIO RÉSUMÉ CONTACT

 Chris studied visual art in California at Scripps College (BA, 1971) and the Claremont Graduate University (MFA, 1973), in New York at the Pratt Institute of Art, and in Italy, at the Tyler School of Art in Rome.

-The artist has received numerous awards and honors for her work, including The National Endowment for the Arts Fellowship Grant Award in Painting, two New York Foundation for the Arts Fellowship Awards in Painting, an Artists Space Artist's Grant, Ludwig Vogelstein Foundation Grant in Painting, a CAPS Grant from the New York State Council on the Arts, and many research and scholarship awards, including two from The City University of New York and two Fulbright Awards from The Council for International Exchange of Scholars and the Fulbright Commission.
+The artist has received numerous awards and honors for her work, including The National Endowment for the Arts Fellowship Grant Award in Painting, two New York Foundation for the Arts Fellowship Awards in Painting, an Artists Space Artist's Grant, Ludwig Vogelstein Foundation Grant in Painting, a CAPS Grant from the New York State Council on the Arts, and many research and scholarship awards, including three from the City University of New York and a Fulbright Award from The Council for International Exchange of Scholars, followed by a one-year Honorary Fulbright Award from the C.I.E.S. and the German Fulbright Commission.

 From 1996 to 2000, Chris lived and worked as a Fulbright Senior Scholar in the Arts in Berlin.
 The Fulbright Commission awarded her a lecturing/research grant as the only visual artist among over a hundred grantees under its auspices in Germany in 1996-97 and a renewal in 1997-98 as the first grantee in five years to receive the Honorary Fulbright Senior Scholar Award.
 As a Fulbright Guest Professor she taught "Experimental Painting and Drawing" for graduate and undergraduate students at The Berlin University of the Arts.
 In Germany the artist created over three hundred paintings for solo exhibitions at Amerika Haus Berlin, the 10.
 Internationalen Kunstforum at Eichhofen Palace, the Max-Planck Institut, and Galerie Dorow im Kunsthof Berlin (catalogue).